-Parents or eligible students who wish to inspect their child's or their education records should submit to the appropriate campus Regional Director a written request that identifies the records they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
+Parents or eligible students who wish to inspect their child's or their education records should submit to the appropriate Campus Director a written request that identifies the records they wish to inspect.
+The school official will arrange for access and notify the parent or eligible student of the time and place where the records may be inspected.